KalMRACO: Unifying Kalman Filtering and Model Reference Adaptive Control for Robust Control and Estimation: Results

 With the purpose of demonstrating the robustness capabilities of the proposed scheme we now perform a simulation of KalMRACO on a system assumed to be unstable, i.e., with $a > 0$.
 We set $a_{max} = 0.1$ which gives $\alpha = 10/11 \approx 0.91$.
 The objective in the simulation is to track piecewise constant velocity references $x_m$ alternating between 0, 0.2 and 0.3 m/s.

-From the leftmost plot of Figure~\ref{fig:sim_results} we see that the proposed KalMRACO scheme achieves superior tracking of the references $x_m$ while simultaneously achieving convergence of the Kalman filter estimate $\hat{x}$ to the real value $x$.
-The adapted parameters (bottom right plot) are well-behaved with no unwanted growth.
+In Figure~\ref{fig:sim_u} we see that the proposed KalMRACO scheme achieves superior tracking of the references $x_m$ while simultaneously achieving convergence of the Kalman filter estimate $\hat{x}$ to the real value $x$.
+The adapted parameters in Figure~\ref{fig:sim_tau_param} are well-behaved with no unwanted growth.
 Note that when the reference $r=0$, there is no adaptation of $\hat{l}$ .
 Hence $\hat{l}$ remains constant whenever $r\equiv0$; see~\eqref{eq:hatl}.
 Similar observation can be made with $\hat{k}$; this is because $y$ is small in these instances, which slows adaption (see~\eqref{eq:adaption_laws_2}).
 This can be a challenge when operating in environments with disturbances and is what motivated the introduction of $\hat{w}$ in~\citep{ohrem_application_2024}.
-Lastly, the calculated control force (top right plot) are feasible and within expected ranges for the BlueROV2 Heavy.
+Lastly, the calculated control force (Figure \ref{fig:sim_tau_param}, top plot) are feasible and within expected ranges for the BlueROV2 Heavy.